'Seemingly Ranch' Is on the Menu at Taylor Swift's Eras Tour in London

 Taylor Swift is performing at Wembley Stadium in London, England through the weekend.

 According to the popular X account @tswifterastour, Wembley Stadium is offering Swifties the chance to chow down on "chicken tenders & chips with seemingly ranch," a nod to the journalistic hedging the same X account took when it tweeted a photo of the pop star on Sept.
 24, 2023.
-She was at Arrowhead Stadium to watch her boyfriend, Travis Kelce, and the Kansas City Chiefs take on the visiting Chicago Bears.
+At the time, she was at Arrowhead Stadium to watch her boyfriend, Travis Kelce, and the Kansas City Chiefs take on the visiting Chicago Bears.

 That single tweet -- which has racked up more than 35 million views -- created quite the marketing firestorm.
 Just two days after that tweet, Heinz announced it was releasing a limited-edition bottle to introduce "ketchup and seemingly ranch."